x-deepin/dde-launch-time/README.md

 How to use this script
 ====
-After your target system booted up, ssh into it, run
+After your target system booted up, ssh into it (recommended way), run
 ```
 $ sudo AUTO_LOGIN_USER=deepin DEBUG=1 ./dde-launch-time
 > dde-launch-time: systemctl is-active lightdm